GroanKing05/simplified-scara-bot/README.md

 # Systems Thinking Project
-## Simplified Scara Robot, non-planar, with 1 rotational and 1 translational degree of freedom
+## Simplified Scara Robot

+A non-planar model, with 1 rotational and 1 translational degree of freedom.